gcharvin/DetecDiv/Tutorial/GUI_tutorial.md

 * Train classifier : launches the training procedure
 * Validateclassifier : classify all the ROI data in the classifier GUI using the trained network (if any).
 * Display statistics: performs the validation of the classifier by comparing predictions and groundtruth for the testset only (i.e. input training data are not considered to compute statistics)
+* Load classifier : loads the classifier in the workspace / memory, so that it can be used to perform various classification task
+* Check status : this can be used to check the status (Red/Green lamps) of the classifier

 <p align="right">(<a href="#top">back to top</a>)</p>